 Advanced modeling, simulation, analysis, test and development - session 2

-Aerodynamic drag from tyres significantly impacts racing bicycle performance at competitive and recreational speeds.
-This study presents an engineering methodology for developing racing bicycle tyres with optimized profiles that reduce aerodynamic drag and rolling resistance.
-A key focus is increasing the stall resistance of the tyre-wheel assembly, enabling incoming lateral wind to contribute to forward motion by reducing resistance.
-The development process combines Computational Fluid Dynamics simulations with experimental testing protocols, analyzing airflow behavior under various racing conditions.
+Aerodynamic drag from tires significantly impacts racing bicycle performance at competitive and recreational speeds.
+This study presents an engineering methodology for developing racing bicycle tires with optimized profiles that reduce aerodynamic drag and rolling resistance.
+A key focus is increasing the stall resistance of the tire-wheel assembly, enabling incoming lateral wind to contribute to forward motion by reducing resistance.
+The development process combines computational fluid dynamics simulations with experimental testing protocols, analyzing airflow behavior under various racing conditions.
 Results demonstrate reduced aerodynamic drag compared to conventional designs while maintaining rolling efficiency.
-Critical geometric parameters affecting wake formation, flow separation, and energy dissipation were identified.
-The optimized profile improves aerodynamic performance without compromising structural integrity or rolling resistance, providing practical guidelines for competitive tyre development.
+Critical geometric parameters affecting wake formation, flow separation and energy dissipation were identified.
+The optimized profile improves aerodynamic performance without compromising structural integrity or rolling resistance, providing practical guidelines for competitive tire development.

 Become a Sponsor and unlock unique commercial opportunities.
 With a diverse audience of industry professionals, thought leaders, and innovators, this is the perfect platform to position your brand and gain unparalleled visibility, credibility, and access to a targeted network of decision-makers.
 We offer a variety of sponsorship packages to suit your needs, from exclusive title sponsorships to customisable options.
 Each package is designed to maximise your exposure and impact before, during, and after the event.